help-me-mom/ng-mocks/README.md

 - Allows ng-model binding (You will have to add FormsModule to TestBed imports)
 - Mocks Reactive Forms (You will have to add ReactiveFormsModule to TestBed imports)
     - __simulateChange - calls `onChanged` on the mocked component bound to a FormControl
-    - __simulateTouch - calls `onToched` on the mocked component bound to a FormControl
+    - __simulateTouch - calls `onTouched` on the mocked component bound to a FormControl
 - exportAs support

 ### Usage Example